Neurological Condition Affecting Movement and Muscle Coordination

 If your child’s pediatrician suspects cerebral palsy, you will be referred to our specialty clinic.
 The first step of a cerebral palsy diagnosis is noticing abnormalities in your child’s motor skills or a delayed growth factor.
 This delay is typically present between the ages of two and three but can occur up to the age of five.

-At the Penn State Children’s Cerebral Palsy clinic, our physiatrists, neurologists and orthopaedic surgeons are the first to evaluate each patient to confirm the diagnosis.
+At the Penn State Health Children’s Cerebral Palsy clinic, our physiatrists, neurologists and orthopaedic surgeons are the first to evaluate each patient to confirm the diagnosis.
 Other cerebral palsy specialists are available at the clinic for both diagnosis and treatment.
 Our nurse care coordinator will help schedule these appointments for your child.

-There is no cure for cerebral palsy; however, at Penn State Children’s Hospital, our goal is to help our patients become as independent as possible.
+There is no cure for cerebral palsy; however, at Penn State Health Children’s Hospital, our goal is to help our patients become as independent as possible.

 Our Experts in Care